Every year during the holidays I replicate recipes that have been handed down generation to generation.

 The dough is very easy to work with and flawlessly provides!
 Do not let it sit after you make it.

-Use your spatula and a regular tablespoon (silverware) and spoon to a tray.
+Use your spatula and a regular tablespoon (silverware), and a spoon and drop the batter onto the tray.

-All you will be doing is spreading icing with measuring cups and adding on those nonpareils (see how many you get on your floor, lol!)
+All you will do is spread icing with measuring cups and add on those nonpareils (see how many you get on your floor, lol!)

 This is the easy part.
-I do suggest lining the trays with parchment paper so cleanup is easier, but you can do as you choose.
+I suggest lining the trays with parchment paper so cleanup is easier.

-I very much suggest getting as close to the cookie as you can when you add the sprinkles.
+I suggest getting as close to the cookie as you can when adding the sprinkles.

 I have seen these in many colors, and you, of course, could use traditional sprinkles or crystallized colors of sugar, all your personal preference.